 Guess what?
 You can live on a homestead and not quit your job.
 If possible, make arrangements with your company so you can work from home.
 Turn a room or corner in your home into your office.

 Just make sure you have everything you need to perform your duties as you would back in the office.
-This will depend on the nature of your work though you’ll likely need a laptop and strong internet connection.
+This will depend on the nature of your work though you’ll likely need a laptop and a strong internet connection.